Key Tax Considerations for Your Nonprofit's Next Event

 - Total fair market value (FMV) of noncash contributions

-If your nonprofit reports receiving gross event revenue totaling more than $15,000, then you will be additionally required to fill out Form 990 Schedule G, Part II.
+If your nonprofit reports gross event revenue totaling more than $15,000, you will also be required to fill out Form 990 Schedule G, Part II.
 This schedule is used to report on professional fundraising services and special events, like galas or auctions, in greater detail.
-For example, you’ll need to record costs incurred with your fundraising events such as:
+For example, you'll need to record costs incurred with your fundraising events, such as:

 - Cash and noncash prizes